Sleep and breathing: Ventilation

 Irregular breathing with sudden changes in both amplitude and frequency at times interrupted by central apneas lasting 10–30 seconds are noted in Rapid Eye Movement (REM) sleep.
 (These are physiologic changes and are different from abnormal breathing patterns noted in sleep disordered breathing).
 These breathing irregularities are not random, but correspond to bursts of eye movements.
-This breathing pattern is not controlled by the chemoreceptors, but is due to the activation of behavioral respiratory control system by REM sleep processes.
+This breathing pattern is not controlled by the chemoreceptors, but is due to the activation of the behavioral respiratory control system by REM sleep processes.
 Quantitative measure of airflow is quite variable in this sleep stage and has been shown to be increased, decreased or unchanged.
 Tidal volume has also been shown to be increased, decreased or unchanged by quantitative measures in REM sleep.
 So breathing during REM sleep is somewhat discordant.

 In a study of 19 healthy adults, the minute ventilation in REM sleep was 6.46 +/- 0.29(SEM) liters/minute compared to 7.66 +/- 0.34 liters/minute when awake.